 Another unique feature of many lookouts ( including this one ) is the classic lightning stool.
 This is a small wooden stool 12 x 12 inches on top and standing 9 inches high with 4 legs ……to which are attached glass insulators like were used on telephone poles.
 It looks odd to visitor until they understand the function…….a place to stand during a lightning storm to reduce your chances of getting a 50,000-volt jolt.
 The one here is my favorite with clear translucent insulators and a wood top painted NPS gray with a white cloud and red lightning bolt.
 Jerry Cook did a nice job of it in 1970.
 I have never been in a lookout hit directly by lightning and so at times I have felt like a soldier who has been in several wars but never directly shot at.
 Each time I hear the opening rumble of thunder though……the hair stands up on the back of my neck and I think “Ok, here we go…….”

 If you see an isolated smoke pop up, you can carefully work out the azimuth and probable location.
 But in a lightning storm or “bust” ………I just quickly write down the azimuths as fast as I can guessing at them and then go back later and check the areas…. following them over the succeeding days for delayed fire starts.
-Sometimes it works better during a storm to just mark the window position with the grease pencil of the strike and work out the azimuth later.
+Sometimes it works better during a storm to just mark the position on the window with the grease pencil of the strike and work out the azimuth later.

 Smoke locations are reported to the Fire office on an old system of land surveys……laid out as Townships ( south to north ) and Ranges ( west to east ).
 A range and a township together comprise a square mile which is turn in subdivided into 36 sections with each section itself having 4 quarters.
 So, the radio report might sound like this: